 Simulated trading uses a theoretical trading balance to practice on instead of using your capital held in your brokerage account.
 There are two types of simulated trading which we will now cover for you.

-The first type of simulated forex trading is known as back testing in which you use trading software along with historical data to place theoretical or dummy trades to simulate as if you were trading during that time period.
-It doesn’t matter whether these dummy trades are manual or automated.
+With backtesting, you use trading software along with historical data to place theoretical or dummy trades to simulate as if you were trading during the period under analysis.

-By going back through historical data you can learn a multitude of things about how a currency pair moves or how it reacts to different things like economic data.
-Such back testing is important as it is totally applicable to market conditions.
+Looking back through historical data allows you to fully understand how a currency pair moves and how it reacts to specific macro events, particularly economic data.
+Backtesting is crucial as it is entirely relevant to the market conditions at the time.

-Simulated forex trading is an excellent way to build experience because you can take the fundamentals you got out of backtesting and actually apply them using your own funds and find out if the system you developed will actually work.
+Simulated forex trading is an excellent way to build experience because you can take the fundamentals you get from backtesting and apply them using your funds and find out if the system you developed will work.

 Simulated trading is essential.
 For the new trader, it allows for the exploration of a strategy that will work based on positive expectancy.
 A robust trading system will lead to trading with discipline, not on emotion, the forex trader’s bane.
 It is a great start to moving forward and trading on your brokerage account profitably.